 Easy Olive Dip with Almonds

 Repurpose classic almond-stuffed olives by making this easy olive dip with almonds.
-Perfect to serve for the holidays or simple get-togethers, this dip is for olive lovers who also like things a little nutty.
+Perfect for serving at holidays or simple gatherings, this dip is for those who love salty, nutty party appetizers.

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-This dip comes together quickly—the only real time dedication required here is the few minutes it takes to toast some almonds and dice some olives.
-It’s also relatively inexpensive because of its lack of fancy ingredients, making it less taxing on the wallet if you want to double or triple it.
+This dip comes together quickly—the only real time commitment required is the few minutes it takes to toast a few almonds and dice some olives.
+It’s also relatively inexpensive because of its lack of fancy ingredients, making it friendlier on the wallet if you want to double or triple the recipe.

-This olive dip with almonds makes a great party appetizer or a Friday night snack alongside some chips and a good movie.
-Either way, it’s delicious.
+This olive dip with almonds makes a great party appetizer or a Friday night snack, paired with chips and a good movie.
+But no matter how or where you eat it, it’s delicious.

 Why You’ll Love This Easy Olive Dip with Almonds

-- It’s a must for olive lovers: Deliciously briny, this dip makes a star of green pimento olives.
+A must for olive lovers: This deliciously briny dip makes a star of green pimento olives.

-- This dip comes together quickly: No cooking required, this cold dip requires only a bit of toasting and chopping and very little else.
+Comes together quickly: With no cooking required, this cold dip requires only a bit of toasting, chopping, and very little else.

 Key Ingredients